Out of Control Toddlers Can Wear a Mommy Down

 She was THAT kid.

-One night all her three-year-old misdemeanors seemed to topple on top of me and plunge me into the depths of parenting despair.
+One night all her three-year-old misdemeanors seemed to topple me and plunge me into the depths of parenting despair.

-How in the madness could I not get a three-year…a THREE YEAR…ahem…a three–year-old to listen, obey and just act like a normal human being?
+How could I not get a THREE YEAR OLD to listen, obey, and just act like a normal human being?

 In the midst of my tears and weighty sobs, I called out to the One I should have cried out to in the very beginning.